-Lughnasadh is festival marking the first harvest of the year.
-Traditionally, it is a time when people come together to share food, dance, re-enact folklore, honor harvest deities, hand conduct sporting competitions.
+Lughnasadh is a festival marking the first harvest of the year.
+Traditionally, it is a time when people come together to share food, dance, re-enact folklore, honour harvest deities, hand conduct sporting competitions.

 A Little History, Folklore & Legend:

-Other known customs during Lughnasadh include a funeral feast to honor Tailtiu, and sporting contests.
+Other known customs during Lughnasadh include a funeral feast to honor Tailtiu and sporting contests.
 Trial marriages were conducted at Tailtin where young couples joined hands through a hole in a wooden door.
 The trial marriages lasted a year and a day.
-Once this period was complete the marriage could be broken without consequences or made permanent.
+Once this period was complete, the union could be broken without consequences or made permanent.

 It has been documented that a cutting of the first corn harvest was buried up on a hill as an offering to deities.
 A meal or feast of new foods and bilberries would be available for everyone to partake.
 It is even thought that a sacrificial bull was eaten at this feast.
 The sacrificed bull would be replaced by a young bull.
 Now before you go all Indian Jones and the Temple of Doom on me, sacrifice was far less brutal, and far more purposeful, than Hollywood portrays.
 Perhaps I will go more into this subject in another post.

 Other customs related to Lughnasadh are visits to holy wells and sacred journeys to hill tops and mountains.
 Many of Ireland’s most prominent hills and mountains are climbed to this day.
 This custom was Christianized over time, being made into religious pilgrimages.
 One well know pilgrimage is called Reek Sunday among other names.

 Modern customs include visits to festivals, feasts, dancing, music, arts and crafts, attending workshops, traditional storytelling, and the trading/purchasing of handmade goods.